vyshnovka/schedoler/README.md

 ## Installation

-If you have Windows x64, just simply download the installer from released version.
+If you have Windows x64, just simply download the installer from the latest released version in Releases.
 That's all.
 If not, try following steps below.

 ##

+> not done yet, sorry not sorry

 ##
 ## Setup

-> not done yet, sorry not sorry

 _If you are not planning to change the source code, skip this step and go straight forward to installation._